Crypto27dev/clash_of_space_game/README.md

 - Use mouse clicks on your space craft to start firing your enemies,
 - Your enemies can attack you in single or in bulk from any side & even can trick you with an approach to attack but will not attack.
 So observe the screen carefully.
 - Different types of enemy-crafts with their different kind of unique colour-appearances are there.
-While attacking, for each kind of enemy-craft you will earn different points like +5, +15 or +30 & more.
+While attacking those, for each kind of enemy-craft you will earn different points like +5, +15 or +30 & more.
 - You can turn on the AUTO-FIRING feature of your space craft by pressing 'F' key one time on your keyboard.
 Also you can turn it off by pressing 'F' key again,
 - Use arrow keys to move your space craft left, right, up or down in any position on your screen,
 - Depending on your fighting skill, you can cross level by level up to 9-10.
 For each next level, you will get stronger enemies or even bulk of enemies.